lsst-sqre/sqr-032/index.rst

 Thus, we recommend Jupyter notebooks as an ideal medium for producing tutorials.

 Jupyter notebooks are also useful for other types of documentation that benefits from an integration with software.
-For example, technical notes could be written as Jupyter Notebooks.
+For example, technical notes could be written as Jupyter notebooks.
-The nbreport_ platform is also build around the concept of using Jupyter notebooks to generate regular reports augmented with templated computations.
+The nbreport_ platform is also built around the concept of using Jupyter notebooks to generate regular reports augmented with templated computations.

 C++ examples
 ------------